My use of Linux in a finance office started when, as a new employee,

 above: tools for sending emails and tools for making import files for

 journal entries.
-There were other kinds of tools also.
+There were other kinds of tools as well.
 I

 hope to document them, soon, in the menu at the left.